 I understand that I will also receive weekly articles & videos plus periodic discounts, product notices & more.
 I can unsubscribe at any time.

 Trello — Another fave!
 My team (who are working remotely) and I use Trello every day to schedule and implement tasks.
 That email I added to my calendar?
 Once it has been written, I’ll add it to my assistant’s Trello board along with her due date and instructions.
 She sees it, schedules it, and then marks it “done,” so I know it was completed.
 Very smooth!

 Zoom — Need to meet in person virtually?
 I love Zoom for this!
 There are free and paid versions.
 It’s easy to do meetings or webinars with multiple presenters for full collaboration.
 Zoom can record the meetings and then offer video and audio files for download.
-I recorded a very casual demo that you can watch here.

 Here are the links I mention in the video: